 - 6.3 Any member of staff receiving a disclosure of abuse, or noticing possible abuse, must make an accurate record as soon as possible noting what was said or seen, putting the event into context, and giving the date, time and location.
-All records must be dated and signed and discussed with the Designated Safeguarding Lead or Deputy Safeguarding Lead. - 6.4 All hand-written records will be retained, even if they are subsequently typed up in a more formal report and these will be uploaded to MyConcern. - 6.5 Written records of concerns about students should be kept, even where there is no need to make an immediate referral.
-Where concerns do not meet the threshold for a referral to Social Care, consideration should be given to the appropriateness of completing an early help assessment. - 6.6 In line with the South Gloucestershire CSE strategy, the DSL and Deputy DSL will be alert for any indicators that a child is at risk of child sexual exploitation and, if required, will conduct a SERAF (sexual exploitation assessment) and pass concerns directly to Access and Response or the CSE MARAC board. - 6.7 All records relating to child protection concerns will be kept in a secure cabinet and will remain confidential, although the safeguarding team now record directly into MyConcern.
-They do not form part of the student's educational records and should be retained separately and are not required to be disclosed to parents/carers, except by agreement with the school. - 6.8 A chronology will be kept of individual student concerns using on MyConcern, which is reviewed and updated whenever a new concern is raised, noting any action. - 6.9 Child protection records must be kept for a minimum of 25 years after the student has reached the end of compulsory education; the school will also retain all additional safeguarding records for 25 years in a confidential archive separate from a students' individual file.
+All records must be dated and signed and discussed with the Designated Safeguarding Lead or Deputy Safeguarding Lead. - 6.4 All hand-written records will be retained, even if they are subsequently typed up in a more formal report and these will be uploaded to CPOMS at St Helen's and MyConcern at St Mary's. - 6.5 Written records of concerns about students should be kept, even where there is no need to make an immediate referral.
+Where concerns do not meet the threshold for a referral to Social Care, consideration should be given to the appropriateness of completing an early help assessment. - 6.6 In line with the South Gloucestershire CSE strategy, the DSL and Deputy DSL will be alert for any indicators that a child is at risk of child sexual exploitation and, if required, will complete an Exploitation Identification Tool and pass concerns directly to Access and Response. - 6.7 All records relating to child protection concerns will be kept in a secure cabinet and will remain confidential, although the safeguarding team now record directly into CPOMS at St Helen's and MyConcern at St Mary's.
+They do not form part of the student's educational records and should be retained separately and are not required to be disclosed to parents/carers, except by agreement with the school. - 6.8 A chronology will be kept of individual student concerns using CPOMS at St Helen's and MyConcern at St Mary's, which is reviewed and updated whenever a new concern is raised, noting any action. - 6.9 Child protection records must be kept for a minimum of 25 years after the student has reached the end of compulsory education; the school will also retain all additional safeguarding records for 25 years in a confidential archive separate from a students' individual file.